OWASP/owasp-mastg/techniques/android/MASTG-TECH-0109.md

 There are generally two approaches to this: **@MASTG-TOOL-0100** and **@MASTG-TOOL-0001**.

-- **@MASTG-TOOL-0100**: This tool creates a modified version of the Flutter module which is then repackaged into the APK.
+- **reFlutter**: This tool creates a modified version of the Flutter module which is then repackaged into the APK.
 It configures the internal libraries to use a specified proxy and disable the TLS verification.
-- **@MASTG-TOOL-0001**: The [disable-flutter-tls.js script](https://github.com/NVISOsecurity/disable-flutter-tls-verification) can dynamically remove the TLS verification without the need for repackaging.
+- **Frida**: The [disable-flutter-tls.js script](https://github.com/NVISOsecurity/disable-flutter-tls-verification) can dynamically remove the TLS verification without the need for repackaging.
 As it doesn't modify the proxy configuration, additional steps are needed (e.g. ProxyDroid, DNS, iptables, ...).

-## Intercepting Traffic using @MASTG-TOOL-0100
+## Intercepting Traffic using reFlutter

 1. Patch the app to enable traffic interception.